sowcow/blog/content/posts/tea-mussolini.md

 ---

 One more thing about that contrast that is shown is that females ways win over some simple males in uniform multiple times.
-I saw Belorussia events and there females demonstations.
+I saw Belorussia events and there were females demonstations.
 And this was cheered by different people like something valuable.
 But of course it brought no result.